How We Optimized Our Web Crawling Pipeline for Faster and Efficient Data Extraction

 1. Optimized DB query for improved time complexity of the whole system

 All the crawl stats metadata is stored in a database and together, this piles up to become a considerable amount of data to manage.
-Our crawlers have to make queries to this database to fetch the details that would direct them to the next scrape task to be done.
+Our crawlers have to make queries to this database to fetch the details that would direct them to the next crawl task to be done.
 This usually takes a few seconds as the meta data is fetched from the database.
 We recently optimized this database query which essentially reduced the fetch time to merely a fraction of seconds from about 4 seconds.
 This has made the crawling process significantly faster and smoother than before.

 2. Purely distributed approach with servers running on various geographies

-Instead of using a single server to scrape millions of records, we deploy the crawler across multiple servers located in different geographies.
+Instead of using a single server to crawl millions of records, we deploy the crawler across multiple servers located in different geographies.
 Since multiple machines are performing the extraction, the load on each server will be significantly lower which in turn helps speed up the extraction process.
 Another advantage is that certain sites that can only be accessed from a particular geography can be scraped while using the distributed approach.
 Since there is a significant boost in the speed while going with the distributed server approach, our clients can enjoy a faster turnaround time.

 3. Bulk indexing for faster deduplication